open-telemetry/community/elections/2023/governance-committee-election.md

 * Short bio or reasoning to join the Governance Committee (no more than a short paragraph)
 * _Optional_: photo/picture of a nominee

-The election committee will not merge the Pull Request until the candidate has confirmed their desire to be nominated (if not self-nominating) and ratified via PR comments.
+The election committee will not merge the Pull Request until the candidate has confirmed their desire to be nominated (if not self-nominating) and has been ratified via PR comments.

 Nominees should also send their email address to [cncf-opentelemetry-governance@lists.cncf.io](mailto:cncf-opentelemetry-governance@lists.cncf.io) – it will be kept private and used only for candidate communications as the election process proceeds.